Yvon Charbonneau: Federal politics

-Charbonneau was born in Mont-Saint-Michel, Quebec, and was a member of the Liberal Party of Canada in the House of Commons of Canada, representing the constituency of Anjou—Rivière-des-Prairies from 1997 to 2004.
-He is a former administrator, consultant, professor, and unionist.
+In the 1997 federal election, Charbonneau was elected to represent the riding of Anjou—Rivière-des-Prairies as a member of the Liberal Party of Canada, defeating Bloc Québécois incumbent Roger Pomerleau.
+He was re-elected in the 2000 election.
 In Parliament, he was Parliamentary Secretary to the Deputy Prime Minister and Minister of Public Safety and Emergency Preparedness with special emphasis on Emergency Preparedness, and Parliamentary Secretary to the Minister of Health.

 He did not run in the 2004 election.